Hummingbird Mint: Plant Care Essentials

 Ultimately how much water your mint needs will depend on the conditions of your garden: How much rain and sun it receives, but also how well the soil retains moisture.
 Get to know your garden, and you’ll be better able to support all of your plants— including your mint.

-Other Grow Tips
+Other Growing Tips

 Besides ensuring your Hummingbird Mint has what it needs to thrive during the growing season, there are a few additional things you can do to help it survive the winter.
 The first thing is to leave the stems over the winter and only cut them back during the spring.
 While most plants require a good pruning in either the fall or spring, Hummingbird Mint enjoys keeping its stems to help with winter hardiness.
 This is generally a good rule of thumb for most herbaceous perennials.
 You can give your mint a good haircut (all the way down to the woody growth) come spring time.